Enlarged Pores Treatment

 - Increased hair follicle volume: This is when the pore at the end of the hair follicle becomes clogged.

 When oil collects in the pore and combines with dirt or makeup, the pore can become blocked.
 This stretches the pore, making it look bigger than it is.
-If the pore remains clogged, a pimple may develop.
+If the enlarged pores remain clogged, a pimple may develop.

 How active a person’s sebaceous glands are, depends on their genes.
 It also depends on the size of their pores.
 It may not be possible to get rid of large pores, but most people can reduce their appearance.
 The best way to do this is to ensure their skin stays supple and their pores remain unclogged.